mattssca/lundtax_project/README.md

 2. Make the delta-graph seperatly for each dataset.
 The delta should be the highest prediction value for a subtype, compared to the next highest value, for another subtype.
 3. Redo figures but in subtype dependent manner (5 Class).
 4. Repeat for 7 Class subtypes.

+### TODO

+* Do boxplot with delta values for Leeds.
+* Redo delta plot, line+dots for all samples (not split by subtype).
+* Set the lowest 50 samples and highlight in library size plot.
+* Redo heatmap with scaled scores, move put label on top and update colours.
+* Update the six-panel figure and match the point size in the last figure.
+* Work on the R package:
+  * Fix vignette.
+  * Run checks and documentation.
+  * Add function for preoducing reports.
+  * Start writing on the paper.